GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### I always spend a day a week learning new stuff.
+That means I spend 20% more of my time than my colleagues learning new stuff.
+Now 20% at compound interest means that after four and a half years I will know twice as much as them.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts